 Try Out The Showdown Series and Horse Racing Modes

 While you might be tempted to stick to the open world of Red Dead Online, you should eventually try out the other modes available in the beta.
-These can be accessed by opening up your player menu and clicking “Quick Join.”
-My personal favourites are the horse racing modes.
-They feel almost like Mario Kart, with weapon pickups, powerups and last second comeback victories.
+These can be accessed by opening up your player menu and clicking “Quick Join”.
+My personal favorites are the horse racing modes.
+They feel almost like Mario Kart, with weapon pickups, powerups, and last-second comeback victories.
 Just remember you can hit circle on PS4 or B on Xbox One to melee other riders while racing.

-The Showdown series is a collection of different deathmatch and team deathmatch modes.
-They range from a territory control mode to a straight up free-for-all deathmatch mode.
-This is also where you will find the battle royale mode, but I still haven’t played it yet.
-Thankfully matchmaking times are much faster than GTA Online, and after finishing these modes you are rewarded with gold nuggets, cash and XP.
+The Showdown Series is a collection of different deathmatch and team deathmatch modes.
+They range from a territory control mode to a straight-up free-for-all deathmatch mode.
+Thankfully matchmaking times are much faster than GTA Online, and after finishing these modes you are rewarded with gold nuggets, cash, and XP.
 After winning one match I was awarded nearly $20.
 But if you don’t win, most payouts are around $4-$9.

 Don’t Spam The Trigger